Spyder-0/GNU-nano-Config/README.md

 # GNU-nano-Config
-My simple config file for the GNU nano text editor.
+My simple config for the GNU nano text editor.
 If you want to use this config file, download it and place it in your home folder. <br/>
-GNU nano Website: https://www.nano-editor.org/ <br/>
+**GNU nano Website:** https://www.nano-editor.org/ <br/>

 # Preview